Classic Vietnam & Cambodia - 16 days

 Hoi An - Saigon.
 Transfer to the airport in Danang this morning and catch the flight to Saigon.
 Upon arrival, you will be met by your guide and transferred to your hotel.

 Enjoy a guided tour of the city this afternoon.
-Highlights include the Notre Dame Cathedral and Old Post Office.
+Highlights include the Notre Dame Cathedral (from the outside as renovations are taking place), and the Old Post Office.
 Dong Khoi Street, which is home to many boutiques and fine restaurants, the Opera House and the beautiful Peoples’ Committee Building.
-The War Remnants Museum, Formerly known as the Museum of American War Crimes, this is a poignant display of the futility of war and the Reunification Palace which is one of the most important buildings in the city.
+The War Remnants Museum, formerly known as the Museum of American War Crimes, this is a poignant display of the futility of war and the Reunification Palace which is one of the most important buildings in the city.
 Here on 30 April 1975 the ‘American War’ officially ended when a North Vietnamese Army tank crashed through the gates of what was, at the time the residence of the President of the Republic of Vietnam.

 Overnight: Saigon | Breakfast